9.3 Force Options, Communication, and Control

 Key Takeaways

-- TCOLE lists professional presence, verbal communication, weaponless strategies, weapon strategies, and deadly force as available force options.
+- TCOLE lists professional presence, verbal communication, weaponless strategies, weapon strategies, and deadly force as available force options the officer selects from.

 - Control is the degree of influence needed to safely take a violator into custody, and the officer must maintain self-control to control the situation.

-- Communication is treated as a tactical skill, not a soft extra, because most police contacts depend on verbal skills.
+- Communication is a tactical skill, not a soft extra, because most police contacts depend on verbal skills.

 Options Before and During Control

-TCOLE BPOC Chapter 28 lists force options as professional presence, verbal communications, weaponless strategies, weapon strategies, and deadly force.
-The point is not that an officer must climb every step.
-The point is that an officer selects a reasonable option under the total circumstances and can explain why lower, different, or delayed options were ineffective or unsafe.
+TCOLE BPOC Chapter 28 lists five force options: professional presence, verbal communications, weaponless strategies, weapon strategies, and deadly force.
+The point is not that an officer must climb every step in order.
+The point is that an officer selects a reasonable option under the totality of the circumstances and can explain why lower, different, or delayed options were ineffective or unsafe.
+Skipping a step is lawful when the facts justify it; using the highest option without facts is not.

 Control is the degree of influence the officer must exert to take a violator safely into custody.
-Chapter 28 describes the physical arrest role as defensive because the officer protects the community and brings the violator under lawful control.
+Chapter 28 describes the physical arrest role as defensive: the officer protects the community and brings the violator under lawful control.
 Self-control is central.
 Emotional uncertainty can lead to hesitation, verbal abuse, bluffing, or unnecessary force.
+An officer who cannot control personal anger cannot reliably control the scene, which is why demeanor questions sit inside force theory.

 | Subject cue | Likely exam concern | Better officer focus |